-Matthew Bandt is a partner with Jardine, Logan & O’Brien, P.L.L.P., practicing civil litigation principally in the areas of:
+Matthew Bandt is a partner with Jardine, Logan & O’Brien, P.L.L.P., primarily practicing Workers’ Compensation and civil litigation.

 Workers’ Compensation.
 Matthew has more than fifteen years of experience successfully representing employers and insurers in workers’ compensation matters in Minnesota and Wisconsin.
 He is also admitted to practice law in South Dakota.
 His experience includes all aspects of litigation, including trials and appeals before the Minnesota and Wisconsin Supreme Courts.
 Clients benefit from Matthew’s ability to save substantial costs by resolving claims efficiently, promptly, and permanently.

-Personal Injury.
-In the area of personal injury, Matthew has been defending claims for more than ten years.
+Civil Litigation.
+Matthew has been defending personal injury claims for more than 15 years.
 He has experience handling claims in Minnesota and Wisconsin, from the initial stages through resolution.

 Matthew was born in St. Paul, Minnesota.
 While attending law school, Matthew worked for the International Law Review, as well as the Public Defender’s Office in Hudson, Wisconsin.
 He joined Jardine Logan & O’Brien in 2004, after working for four years as an associate at a prominent law firm in Duluth, Minnesota.
 He has since lived in Stillwater, Minnesota with his wife and two children.
 Matthew enjoys participating in numerous recreational activities, including running, hockey, tennis, broomball, and fishing.